bsraya/bsraya.com/README.md

 ![Dark Mode](./content/portfolio/my-personal-website/dark-mode.png)

-This website is mostly made with Gatsby.js.
+This website is made with Gatsby.js.
 If you want to use this website as a template for your personal website, simply run

 ```bash
 git clone https://github.com/nathansetyawan96/bsraya.com